 As Corgis are prone to obesity, it’s essential to monitor your Corgipoo’s weight closely.
 Consult with your veterinarian about the appropriate amount of dog food to feed your Corgipoo, and if you notice any weight gain, seek advice from your vet on how to address the issue.

 Should you get a Corgi Poodle mix?

-Being a hypoallergenic dog is a major reason people look to Corgipoos.
-But aside from being low-shedding, Corgipoos are also intelligent, playful, and entertaining.
+Aside from being low-shedding, Corgipoos are also intelligent, playful, and entertaining.

 If you’re looking for a low-maintenance pet, a Corgipoo is not the breed for you.
 These pups need a family that can keep up with their high energy levels and provide them with plenty of love and attention.

 Not to mention, their coats demand a high level of grooming.